Business Administration (online BBA)

 Students have the opportunity to join a flexible, online, insightful program that will help them discover their passion for business.

-An applicant must have completed a business diploma from a College of Applied Arts and Technology for admission to the online BBA program.
-The following credentials are considered the admission requirements:
+To be eligible for admissions, an applicant must have completed a business diploma from a College of Applied Arts and Technology for admission to the online BBA program.
+The following credentials are considered the admission requirements with an overall minimum cumulative GPA of 65% :

 - 2-year Business diploma; or